jose-lico/Dusk/README.md

 After these steps the project should compile and run.

+## Binaries

+For the time being, Dusk is only distributed as source code.
+Once the MVP stage is reached, a build for both Windows and Linux will be available on the [Releases tab](https://github.com/qolisipo/Dusk/releases).

-## Dependencies
+# Dependencies

 Building a game engine is a massive task, and although I am trying to learn as much as possible about every nook and crany, sometimes shortcuts must be taken so I can maximize my time, effort and focus.
 Therefore I am resorting to popular libraries for certain functionality.
-Some of these libraries will be swapped out in the future for a custom solution, once I feel like its time/the engine is a bit more mature.
+Some of these libraries will be swapped out in the future for a custom solution, once I feel like it is time/the engine is more mature.

 [Dependencies List](https://github.com/qolisipo/Dusk/blob/main/DEPENDENCIES.md)

+# Resources